DomBom16/zenif/docs/modules/schema.md

             raise ValueError(f"Must be an {'even' if self.parity == 0 else 'odd'} number.")
 ```

-In addition, the framework now provides more specific exceptions that extend `ValidationError`, such as:
+In addition, Zenif also provides more specific exceptions that extend `ValidationError`, such as:

 - `LengthError`
 - `ValueRangeError`